Barry36/campus_forum/README.md

-# A Simple Social Network
+## A Simple Social Network
+# This project was prepared by Jianqing Wang (student ID: j795wang)
+# and Richard Zhang (student ID: r269zhan)

 instructions:
 1. Python 3 (developed with 3.7.3)